CLEARSY/pptranspog/README.md

 to SMT-LIB 2.6 based on the pptrans approach. or to TPTP format based on the pptrans approach.

+Dependencies:

 * BAST: a C++ library to represent B Abstract Syntax Trees.
 Depends on Qt5Core, Qt5Xml.

+Modules:

 * POGLoader: a C++ library to load POG files to memory, using the BAST representation.
 Depends on BAST, Qt5Core, Qt5Xml.

+* PPTRANS: an internal C++ library containing code that is common to the SMT and TPTP encoder programs.
+It essentially contains the preprocessing code and some utility functions.

 * PPTRANSSMT: a C++ program to translate POG files to SMTLIB-2.6 format, based on an extension of the pptrans encoding described in the paper [Integrating SMT solvers in Rodin](http://dx.doi.org/10.3233/SAT190123).

 * PPTRANSTPTP: a C++ program to translate POG files to TPTP (tff) format, in a similar way to the SMTLIB-2.6 translation.

+* test: Test infrastructure.
+It still needs to be filled with actual tests.

 ## COMPILING